stgm/scientific-programming-1/30 Movement/30 Freefall/10 Tunnel.md

 ## Physical (h)in(d)sight

 Even though this seems like a difficult problem, it was still possible to solve it with pen and paper.
-The effective force that are applied to a particle grows linearly as a function of distance to the center of the earth.
+The effective force that is applied to a particle grows linearly as a function of distance to the center of the earth.
 If a particle from the center of earth ($$x=0$$) moves outward (position $$x=r$$) the following applies:

   * The effective gravitational constant grows like $$r^3$$, because the effective mass of the globe that pulls the object grows with $$r^3$$.
 Ergo: $$F\propto r^3$$.

-  * The force itself diminishes with $$1/r^2$$ because the force decreases simply inversely proportional to the square of the distance.
+  * The force itself diminishes with $$1/r^2$$ because the force decreases inversely proportional to the square of the distance.
 Ergo $$F\propto r^{-2}$$.

 Eventually the force on a particle that continually moves away from the center will decrease linearly with distance.
 That is exactly the same scenario as with a classical spring for which we do know the equation of motion: [Hooke's law](https://en.wikipedia.org/wiki/Hooke%27s_law).